dukkee/excel-to-network-diagram-converter/README.md

 As a bonus, you can also keep track of Serial Numbers, IP addresses, device Location and any other asset information that may be specific to your organization, which is built-in to the diagram and Excel file for easy tracking and documentation.

+## Acknowledges

+Special thanks to Salman Naqvi, who did most of the work on this project, including preparing the raw data and verifying the results.
+Without his knowledge, this tool would not have been implemented.

 ## Usage

 ```bash